What is Genetics?

 The scope of Genetics

 Genes carry the information which largely determines what you are and how you function in the environment.
 As we learn more about how genes work in different organisms, we find that this knowledge and understanding is fundamental to each and every area of biological study.
 Our increasing knowledge of the organisation and function of the human genome is having profound effects on the understanding and treatment of disease.
-Genetics helps to understand evolution and speciation, and genetically engineered micro-organisms have the potential to be the industrial units of the future.
-Finally, genetics underpins most programmes in animal and plant breeding for agriculture, even the production of the dreaded genetically-manipulated plants!
+Genetics helps us to understand evolution and speciation, and genetically engineered micro-organisms have the potential to be the industrial units of the future.
+Finally, genetics underpins most programmes in animal and plant breeding for agriculture, even the production of the much-maligned genetically-manipulated plants!

 Genetics at Cambridge

 Genetics forms an integral part of many first and second year courses in the Natural Sciences Tripos in Cambridge.
 Genetics is taught in the first year courses and Evolution and Behaviour, and the basic knowledge required in these courses can be extended in the second year courses on Cell and Developmental Biology and Ecology.
 The Department also contributes to the teaching of the Molecules in Medical Science course in the Medical and Veterinary Science Tripos.